Henry Awards for Public Interest Documentary

 Henry Awards Logo

-Financial support for the Henry Awards Program is provided by Linda and John Henry.
-The program is administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard University’s Kennedy School of Government.
+The Henry Awards are supported by Linda and John Henry and the John W. Henry Family Foundation, and administered by the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School.

 Henry Awards